 Address1428 Post Alley, Seattle, WA 98101-2034, USA

-While it’s not a wall and it’s said that no one has actually died here, the Wall of Death is an interesting sculpture tucked under the University Bridge.
-A huge orange ring reads “The Wall of Death,” just so you know for sure what you’re looking at.
-Massive spikes rise out of the ground and hold the ring up.
+While it’s not a wall and it’s said that no one has actually died here, the Wall of Death is an interesting sculpture tucked under the University Bridge near Northlake Way.
+A huge orange ring reads “The Wall of Death,” just so you know for sure what you’re looking at, and massive spikes rise out of the ground and hold the ring up.